som-shahlab/INSPECT_public/README.md

 > [INFO] Transformed the model function.

-Those are innate logging from FEMR for debugging by Ethan.
+Those are innate logging from FEMR for debugging.
 You only need to search for key words in your terminal to see performance (or you can go to each folder */motor_results/{task}/log* to see the results)

 > Test AUROC: 0.8*****